mgechev/angular-performance-checklist/readme.md

 For caching data we usually use a custom caching mechanism.
 For caching static assets we can either use the standard browser caching or Service Workers with the [CacheStorage API](https://developer.mozilla.org/en-US/docs/Web/API/Cache).

-### Create an Application Shell
+### Use Application Shell

-To make the perceived performance of your application faster, provide an [Application Shell](https://developers.google.com/web/updates/2015/11/app-shell).
+To make the perceived performance of your application faster, use an [Application Shell](https://developers.google.com/web/updates/2015/11/app-shell).

 The application shell is the minimum user interface that we show to the users in order to indicate them that the application will be delivered soon.
 For generating an application shell dynamically you can use Angular Universal with custom directives which show/hide elements depending on whether the used rendering platform (i.e. hide everything except the App Shell when using `platform-server`).